Financing & insurance

 Insurance

-Our office is committed to helping you maximize your insurance benefits.
+Our Broken Arrow and Owasso family orthodontist office is committed to helping you maximize your insurance benefits.
 Because insurance policies vary, we can only estimate your coverage in good faith but cannot guarantee coverage or payments due to the complexities of insurance contracts.

 Our office will prepare the necessary forms to assist you in collecting your benefit.
 However, please remember, that almost all plans pay only a portion of your fee.
 We do accept most insurance, whether or not we are listed as in-network with your carrier.
 We can assist you with your flexible spending account (FSA) questions as well.